furkandikmen/furkandikmen.github.io/_pages/teaching.md

 - 🌐🔍: Introduction to Language and Linguistics II
 - 🧩🔤: Syntax
 - 🧠📖: Semantics
+- 🔊✏️: Phonology and Morphology of Modern Turkish
 - 🇹🇷🔡: Syntax and Semantics of Modern Turkish
 - 🔍🧩: Advanced Syntax